 In order to truly appreciate all that we have, it helps to remove the stuff we don’t need.
 Somehow all of that excess distracts us from the truth.
 For some reason, when we have less, we can find more of the good things.

 Living With Less Stuff: Minimalist Living

-When I was a child my grandmother gave me a little Hallmark box with a paper teddy bear inside.
-When I lift the lid of the box the teddy bear’s arms open wide.
+When I was a child, my grandmother gave me a little Hallmark box with a paper teddy bear inside.
+When I lift the lid off the box, the teddy bear’s arms open wide.
 The words read, “open this anytime you need a hug.”
 I treasure that box.
-It is a sweet reminder of my grandmother who passed away a few years ago.
+It is a sweet reminder of my grandmother, who passed away a few years ago.

 I revisited the exercises and techniques listed above and cleaned out my home for a second time.

 How to Live Simply: Living with Less Overall

 But as I began to purge unwanted items from the house, the scope of my simple living dreams expanded.
 In addition to physical objects, I wanted less drama, less emotional labor, less technology, less paperwork, and less financial stress.

 The minimalist focus on objects only solves one piece of the puzzle.
 We can’t open our hearts to the things that matter when we are spending so much time and energy on the stuff that doesn’t.

 If you want to prevent more stuff from coming into your house, then now is the perfect time to set up new gift-giving expectations.
 Not only do we need to remember all of these events, but we also need to find the perfect gift for those we love.

 If you want to limit your possessions, talk to your friends and family about ending gift giving exchanges.
 Then create a Google calendar and add all of your friend’s and family member’s birthdays to it.
 Set a reminder to trigger on the day of the event and send a happy birthday email, letter, or make an old-fashioned phone call.
 That’s it.